Install Determined on Kubernetes#

 Configuration#

-When installing Determined using Helm, first configure some aspects of the Determined deployment by editing the values.yaml and Chart.yaml files in the Helm chart.
+When installing Determined using Helm, first configure some aspects of the Determined deployment by editing the values.yaml file.

 Image Registry Configuration#